Central core disease

-Central core disease (CCD), also known as central core myopathy, is an autosomal dominantly inherited muscle disorder present from birth that negatively affects the skeletal muscles.
+Central core disease (CCD), also known as central core myopathy, is an autosomal dominant inherited muscle disorder present from birth that negatively affects the skeletal muscles.
 It was first described by Shy and Magee in 1956.
 It is characterized by the appearance of the myofibril under the microscope.

 Signs and symptoms

 The symptoms of CCD are variable, but usually involve hypotonia (decreased muscle tone) at birth, mild delay in child development (highly variable between cases), weakness of the facial muscles, and skeletal malformations such as scoliosis and hip dislocation.

 CCD is usually diagnosed in infancy or childhood, but some patients remain asymptomatic until adulthood to middle age.
-While generally not progressive, there appears to be a growing number of people who do experience a slow clinically significant progression of symptomatology.
-These cases may be due to the large number of mutations of ryanodine receptor malfunction, and with continued research may be found to be clinical variants.

 Pathophysiology

 Central core disease is inherited in an autosomal dominant fashion.
 Most cases have demonstrable mutations in the ryanodine receptor type 1 (RYR1) gene, which are often de novo (newly developed).
 People with CCD are at increased risk for developing malignant hyperthermia (MH) when receiving general anesthesia.